Duress Alarm Systems for Hospitals: Architectures Compared

 Standalone BLE Mesh uses Bluetooth Low Energy beacons that build their own network inside the facility, independent of hospital IT.
 If a beacon fails, neighboring beacons reroute the signal.

 RTLS-Bundled systems add duress alerting as a feature within a Real-Time Location System built for asset tracking.
 The duress function shares infrastructure, servers, and software with the tracking platform.
 If the RTLS platform goes down, the duress function goes down with it.
-No major RTLS vendor publishes failover specs for duress alerting during platform outages.
-That absence is worth asking about.
+Ask the vendor: what happens to duress alerting during a platform update?
+No major RTLS vendor publishes failover specs for that scenario.

 Wi-Fi-Dependent systems route alerts through the hospital's existing wireless network.
 They avoid new infrastructure but inherit every weakness of it: dead zones in stairwells, parking structures, and basements.